JoshuaLelon/LikeThese/README.md

 #### Push Notifications
 Push notifications can only be delivered to specially provisioned App IDs in the developer portal.
 You must:
-1. Change the sample app’s bundle identifier to one you own in your Apple Developer account, and enable push notifications.
+1. Change the sample app's bundle identifier to one you own in your Apple Developer account, and enable push notifications.
 2. [Upload your APNs key/certificate to the Firebase console](https://firebase.google.com/docs/cloud-messaging/ios/certs).
 3. Ensure your iOS device is registered in your Apple Developer portal.